Certified Executive Masterclass

 Program Faculty Team

-Prof. Dunn has decades of global social responsibility and sustainability project experience along with substantial teaching experience having developed and taught Strategy, CSR ESG and Sustainability to executives and leaders worldwide.
+Dunn has decades of global social responsibility and sustainability project and extensive teaching experience having developed and taught CSR and shared value programs which are recognized by executives and leaders worldwide.

-He has designed and implemented successful projects worldwide, covering a range of industry sectors and including governments, international organizations and civil society.
+Mr. Dunn has designed and implemented successful projects worldwide, covering a range of industry sectors and including governments, international organizations and civil society.
 His work has won many prestigious international awards, including the first-ever private sector project to win a World Bank Development Innovation Award.
-His work is often used as global best practice and were featured in a Stanford Business School Case Study.
+His efforts are used as global best practice and were featured in a Stanford Business School Case Study.

 Wayne is recognized as a global thought-leader and is a frequent lecturer and speaker on business, social responsibility, economics, development, and strategy at events worldwide.

-He has authored pragmatic works on Strategy, ESG, SDGs and Sustainability and has dozens of vignette lectures available on Strategic CSR/SDG Video Channel, a free source of learning for practitioners worldwide.
+He has authored pragmatic works on CSR and Sustainability, pragmatic SDG engagement and has dozens of vignette lectures available on Strategic CSR/SDG Video Channel, a free source of learning for practitioners worldwide.

-Wayne lives between Ghana and Canada with frequent travel to other locations in Africa and around the world.
+Wayne lives on Vancouver Island in Canada with frequent extended periods in Ghana and other locations in Africa and around the world.

 He can be reached at email@example.com or Tel/Text/WhatsApp +1.250.701.6088.